-The Ph.D. is a research-oriented degree and the dissertation — an in-depth research study — is the centerpiece of doctoral study.
-The Ph.D. admissions committee will therefore read your statement of purpose seeking an account of your proposed research topic and prior research experience, and looking for evidence that you are prepared to undertake a significant, sophisticated, and independent in-depth project related to it.
+The Ph.D. is a research-oriented degree, and the dissertation — an in-depth research study — is the centerpiece of doctoral study.
+The Ph.D. admissions committee will therefore read your Statement of Purpose seeking an account of your proposed research topic and prior research experience, and looking for evidence that you are prepared to undertake a significant, sophisticated, independent and in-depth project related to it.
 You should remember that your competence and intellectual potential to undertake dissertation research is among the most important criteria considered by the doctoral admissions committee.

 - Do you require a Personal History Statement?